Celkowy/jackpot/README.md

 # jackpot
-Try your luck!
 You win some, you lose some